tanmaybinaykiya/tanmaybinaykiya.github.io/_posts/2017-10-28-scene-recognition-with-bag-of-words.md

 A histogram is computed for each image and this serves as the feature representation of the image.
 The histogram signifies the number of features of the image that are closest to each of the vocabulary features.

 _The algorithm performs better with lower step sizes but due to hardware constraints a step size of 4 with SIFT and 10 with SIFT + GIST was the lowest achievable_

+## Dataset Used

+We use the 15 scene dataset introduced in [Lazebnik et al. 2006](http://www.di.ens.fr/willow/pdfs/cvpr06b.pdf), although built on top of previously published datasets

 ## Regularization Parameter Tuning